Citizenship & Naturalization

 United States Citizenship & Naturalization

-Here are some services that might be included in your process with us:
+Here are some ways we assist you with your citizenship process with us:

-• Review of your case for potential problems from your immigration or travel history
+• Review your case for problems from your immigration or travel history

-• Review and respond to Requests for Evidence from the USCIS
+• Respond to Requests for Evidence from the USCIS

 • Request a waiver for the civics test due to age, or medical disability